 St Martin’s is part of God’s worldwide Church and so welcomes all fellow Christians from any other denomination or stream as brothers and sisters in the Lord.
 Locally we share in the Romsey Town Churches holding fraternal meetings and working together on projects.
 Globally we have always supported and sent people to share in the wider work of the Kingdom of God.
 At present members are working in East Asia, Indonesia, and the UK.

-We have all sorts of other groups which we hope will enable some people to become disciples of Jesus Christ because there is no greater privilege on earth and a great assurance of heaven.
+We have all sorts of groups which we hope will enable some people to become disciples of Jesus Christ because there is no greater privilege on earth and a great assurance of heaven.

 Do come and join us.
 Johannes Roth, Vicar.